-We have a range of sheet metal rollers which we use regularly to produce curved sheet metal parts from just a few millimetres wide up to 1200mm wide.
+We have a range of sheet metal rollers both manual and powered which we use regularly to produce curved sheet metal parts from just a few millimetres wide up to 1200mm wide.
 Our rollers are designed for thinner gauges of aluminium, mild steel, some light gauge stainless steel and reflector aluminium materials.
 As well as standard rollers we have also manufactured special shaped rollers to create involute sections often used in air conditioning fan housing.
-These special roller sections and hand formers are nomally used where larger volume batch sizes are required to remove the need for several rolling operations.
+These special roller sections and hand formers are normally used where larger volume batch sizes are required to remove the need for several rolling operations.
 The standard rollers can be set to produce very tight curves, right round to form tubes or opened out to very slight rads that are hardly noticeable.
 The range of sheet metal parts that we roll is huge and only a few can be show here.
 As well as simply rolling sheet metal between 3 rollers there are other manufacturing methods that can be used to produce curved section in sheet metal work.
 It’s worth mentioning CNC press brake forming and CNC multi-bending on the same page as these production methods do produce other types of ‘curves’ in sheet metal work.

 If the batch sizes become higher or if the profile is not a consistent cross sheet, forming on a CNC press brake certainly becomes a viable manufacturing option.
 The advantage of forming sheet metal parts is the ability to build in extra bends, offset rads and mainly the speed that the sheet metal parts can be produced having several standard operations built into one.
 The downside of forming is that once a tool has been manufactured any design changes can be time consuming and possibly costly to implement.
 With rolling the sizes can be changed to suit the latest issued drawing without any tooling considerations.
 As with all sheet metal manufacturing options there are often several ways of producing the desired component and we would work with you to find the most efficient for your design and batch sizes.